dokspot/reviewer/README.md

 # reviewer
-RevPub is the reviewing and publishing feature used in dokspot.
+reviewer is the reviewing feature used in dokspot.

 ## Usage
 revpub works with Rails 5 onwards.
 You can add it to your Gemfile with: